The Last of Us Critical Review

 When Joel almost dies from a near-fatal injury, we play as Ellie in winter.
 The items and weapons/skills you’ve upgraded as Joel get reset when you play as Ellie which makes the player empathise with her as we struggle to survive alone.

-At this point, the player respects and cares for her to the point that when play as Joel again in winter, we want to do everything we can to save her from David, the man who has been hunting her.
+At this point, the player respects and cares for her to the point that when we play as Joel again in winter, we want to do everything we can to save her from David, the man who has been hunting her.

 The same applies to the ending where Joel decides to save Ellie despite the possibility that her death may create a vaccine.
 For players like myself, I wanted to save Ellie no matter what even though I may have doomed humanity.
 That’s how much the game made players care for Ellie.